10 Fun Facts about Thailand You Don't Know

 Orchids in Thailand are regarded as a symbol of hospitality.
 The welcoming and hospitable country decorates its every corner with orchids.
 Except for domestic use, a mass of orchids in Thailand are exported overseas as well.
 The United States, Japan, Vietnam, China, and Italy are the top 5 markets to import orchid from Thailand.

 However, due to the global outbreak of Covid-19 in 2020, the orchid industry in Thailand was hit hard.
 Millions of orchids that used to decorate hotels and restaurants, and for celebrations and events are being cut and thrown out every day.
 Wish we defeat the epidemic as soon as possible and then we can travel to Thailand.

-The above 10 fun facts about Thailand should help you understand better about the its scenery, culture and people.
+The above 10 fun facts about Thailand should help you understand better its scenery, culture, and people.
 It’s time to arrange a Thailand tour to explore its beautiful temples, charming beaches, delicious food, and amazing party scene!